checkpoint-restore/criu/CONTRIBUTING.md

 * We have both -- [very simple](https://github.com/checkpoint-restore/criu/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement) and [more sophisticated](https://github.com/checkpoint-restore/criu/issues?q=is%3Aissue+is%3Aopen+label%3A%22new+feature%22) coding tasks;
 * CRIU does need [extensive testing](https://github.com/checkpoint-restore/criu/issues?q=is%3Aissue+is%3Aopen+label%3Atesting);
 * Documentation is always hard, we have [some information](https://criu.org/Category:Empty_articles) that is to be extracted from people's heads into wiki pages as well as [some texts](https://criu.org/Category:Editor_help_needed) that all need to be converted into useful articles;
-* Feedback is expected on the github issues page and on the [mailing list](https://lists.openvz.org/mailman/listinfo/criu);
+* Feedback is expected on the GitHub issues page and on the [mailing list](https://lists.openvz.org/mailman/listinfo/criu);
-* We accept github pull requests and this is the preferred way to contribute to CRIU.
+* We accept GitHub pull requests and this is the preferred way to contribute to CRIU.
 If you prefer to send patches by email, you are welcome to send them to [CRIU development mailing list](https://lists.openvz.org/mailman/listinfo/criu).
-Below we describe in more detail recommend practices for CRIU developemnt.
+Below we describe in more detail recommend practices for CRIU development.
 * Spread the word about CRIU in [social networks](http://criu.org/Contacts);
 * If you're giving a talk about CRIU -- let us know, we'll mention it on the [wiki main page](https://criu.org/News/events);

-### Seting up the developemnt environment
+### Setting up the development environment

-Although criu could be run as non-root (see [Security](https://criu.org/Security), development is better to be done as root.
+Although `criu` could be run as non-root (see [Security](https://criu.org/Security)), development is better to be done as root.
 For example, some tests require root.
 So, it would be a good idea to set up some recent Linux distro on a virtual machine.

 ### Get the source code